 - Act as a replicable model for future community orchards in Lawrence.

 LCO occupies 1/3 acre in the Burrows Creek corridor of East Lawrence.
 It is currently planted with 77 individual productive woody plants composed of 23 species.
-It also includes a fruit tree nursery, a timber frame kiosk, a rustic supply shed and botanical identification signs for most plants.
-LCO is a “Free Food Park”, where anyone can pick ripe fruit.
+It also includes a fruit tree nursery, a timber frame kiosk, a rustic supply shed and botanical identification signs.
+It features many aspects of a food forest design with nitrogen fixing species and a layered productive canopy.

 - Community Partner Program